Liberal Arts

 The Making of Modern Britain: Culture, Community and Family in Britain 1660-1918

 In this module, you'll explore the social and cultural history of the family.
 You'll consider how gender, class, age and sexuality have affected our home lives.
 You'll look at what has made up a family over the years.
 You'll unpick how they marked births, marriage and deaths.
-And you'll discover how families coped with people who didn't fit with their norms.
+You'll discover how families coped with people who didn't fit with their norms.

 You'll delve into:

-• Making marriages
+• making marriages

-• Family rituals and material culture
+• family rituals and material culture

-• Sex and family planning
+• sex and family planning

-• Divorce, bigamy and illegitimacy
+• divorce, bigamy and illegitimacy

-• Family secrets and shame.
+• family secrets and shame.

 Students must study one module option related to The Making of Modern Britain.